Jeff-Tian/keycloak-springboot/README.md

 ```
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile (default-compile) on project keycloak-springboot: Compilation failure
 [ERROR] No compiler is provided in this environment.
-Perhaps you are running on a JRE rather than a JDK?
+Are you running on a JRE rather than a JDK?
 ```

 **Solution**